marceloduplicati/streamutil/README.md

 # Stream utility

-This repository contains stream wrappers that add functionality to the .NET base streams.
+Stream wrappers that add functionality to the .NET base streams.

 ## Helpers: `WrappingStream` and `WrappingAsyncStream`